Open-Cascade-SAS/OCCT/dox/dev_guides/upgrade/upgrade.md

 * The method *PrsMgr_PresentationManager::Unhighlight()* taking Display Mode as an argument has been marked deprecated.
   Implementation now performs unhighlighting of all highlighted presentation mode.

+@subsection upgrade_720_implicit_viewer_update Elimination of implicit 3D Viewer updates

+Most AIS_InteractiveContext methods are defined with a flag to update viewer immediatly or not.
+Within previous version of OCCT, this argument had default value TRUE.
+While immediate viewer updates are useful for beginners (the result is displayed as soon as possible), this approach is inefficent for batch viewer updates, and having default value as TRUE leaded to non-intended accidential updates which are difficult to find.

+To avoid such issues, the interface has been modified and default value has been removed.
+Therefore, old application code should be updated to set the flag theToUpdateViewer explicitly to desired value (TRUE to preserve old previous behavior), if it was not already set.

+The follow AIS_InteractiveContext methods have been changed:
+  Display, Erase, EraseAll, DisplayAll, EraseSelected, DisplaySelected, ClearPrs, Remove, RemoveAll, Hilight, HilightWithColor, Unhilight, Redisplay, RecomputePrsOnly, Update, SetDisplayMode, UnsetDisplayMode, SetColor, UnsetColor, SetWidth, UnsetWidth, SetMaterial, UnsetMaterial, SetTransparency, UnsetTransparency, SetLocalAttributes, UnsetLocalAttributes, SetPolygonOffsets, SetTrihedronSize, SetPlaneSize, SetPlaneSize, SetDeviationCoefficient, SetDeviationAngle, SetAngleAndDeviation, SetHLRDeviationCoefficient, SetHLRDeviationAngle, SetHLRAngleAndDeviation, SetSelectedAspect, MoveTo, Select, ShiftSelect, SetSelected, UpdateSelected, AddOrRemoveSelected, HilightSelected, UnhilightSelected, ClearSelected, ResetOriginalState, SubIntensityOn, SubIntensityOff, FitSelected, EraseGlobal, ClearGlobal, ClearGlobalPrs.

 @subsection upgrade_720_Result_Of_BOP_On_Containers Result of Boolean operations on containers

 * The result of Boolean operations on arguments of collection types (WIRE/SHELL/COMPSOLID) is now filtered from duplicating containers.